 What is Vidgo?

-- Live TV streaming service with plans starting at $40/mo.
+- Live TV streaming service with plans of 110+ channels starting at $59.95/mo.

 - No contracts — pay month-to-month

-- Spanish-language plans available for $15/mo. and $25/mo.
+- Spanish-language plan available for $39.95/mo.

 - Three simultaneous streams allowed